benjiyamin/pyflo/README.rst

-Project Pyflo
+Project PyFlo
 =============

-Pyflo is an open-source library written in Python for performing hydraulic and hydrology stormwater analysis.
+PyFlo is an open-source library written in Python for performing hydraulic and hydrology stormwater analysis.
 Capabilities include network hydraulic grade analysis and time/iteration based storage and flood routing simulations.
 SCS Unit Hydrograph and Rational Method are included